Alaska Health Insurance

 Children’s Health Insurance Program (CHIP)

-CHIP in Alaska is provided through Denali KidCare, which offers coverage for children and pregnant women in families with incomes too high for Medicaid but still needing affordable insurance.
+CHIP in Alaska is offered through Denali KidCare, providing coverage to children and pregnant women in families with incomes too high for Medicaid but needing affordable insurance.

 Medicare

-• Note: Medicare Advantage (Part C) is not offered in Alaska
+• Medicare Advantage (Part C): Not currently offered in Alaska.

 COBRA Coverage

-If you’ve recently lost job-based insurance, COBRA allows you to continue your employer coverage temporarily.
+If you’ve recently lost job-based insurance, COBRA allows you to continue your previous employer’s health plan temporarily, usually at full cost.

 Indian Health Service (IHS)

-The Alaska Area Indian Health Service partners with Alaska Native Tribes and Tribal Organizations to provide comprehensive health services to approximately 175,000 Alaska Natives, including Eskimos, Aleuts, and American Indians.
-These services are delivered via a network of tribally operated health facilities and urban Indian health programs.
+The Alaska Area IHS partners with tribal organizations to provide healthcare to about 175,000 Alaska Natives through a network of tribally operated facilities and urban Indian health programs.

 Marketplace Benefits for AI/AN Enrollees